LAST REVIEWED Sep 18 2019 13 MIN READ

 Another benefit for low to moderate income earners is the Saver’s credit, formally known as the Retirement Savings Contributions Credit, which is a direct offset for taxes owed.
 Here’s how the Saver’s Credit works:

-First, you contribute to your 401(k), IRA, or other retirement account.
+First, you contribute to your 401(k), IRA, or another retirement account.

 If you meet the income requirements, in addition to the other benefits of the retirement plan contribution, the IRS refunds 50%, 20%, or 10% of your contribution up to a total of $2,000 or $4,000 if married filing jointly.